List of NCIS characters: Ziva David

 In season seventeen, in the episode titled "Out of the Darkness", it is revealed that Ziva faked her death to protect her family from a woman named Sahar who wanted to kill her.
 Sahar was involved in a Hamas splinter group with Ziva's brother Ari, and is seeking revenge for his death.
 Ziva and Gibbs are forced on the run to locate Sahar, the mastermind responsible.
 Meanwhile, the team investigates, with the revelation of Ziva's survival leaving major rifts amongst them.
 In the second episode "Into the Light", Ziva prepares to leave after taking down Sahar, telling Gibbs she has one more thing to do before she puts it all behind her.
 Tony calls Gibbs and Ziva assures Gibbs that Tony will be hearing from her before she leaves.
 In the tenth episode "The North Pole", the real Sahar (who had been posing as Gibbs' new neighbor "Sarah") tortures and kills Ziva's childhood friend Adam Eshel, and traps Ziva under a heavy plumbing pipe, planning to kill first her and then Tali, but is instead shot dead by Gibbs, leaving her son Phineas motherless.
-It's revealed that Tony knew that Ziva was alive and had tracked her down years ago, and that they both agreed to lay low until Sahar was dealt with for the sake of Tali.
+It is revealed that Tony knew that Ziva was alive and had tracked her down years ago, and that they both agreed to lay low until Sahar was dealt with for the sake of Tali.
 In the eleventh episode "In the Wind", Ziva tries to help Gibbs find Phineas, after he runs away from Gibbs' house following Gibbs' revelation about his mother's death.
 During the course of their search, Ziva questions whether she can go back to her life with Tony and Tali.
-She states that she had texted Tony to let him know that it's safe, but no response.
+She states that she had texted Tony to let him know that it is safe, but was met with no response.
 Tony then responds with a video of Tali asking Ziva to come home, which Gibbs states is proof she's ready to go home.
 With Phineas found and taken in by his aunt and uncle, Gibbs and the team say goodbye to Ziva before she leaves for Paris, to reunite with Tony and Tali.